Murder of Sam Nordquist: Investigation and legal charges

 The Ontario County District Attorney stated there was no evidence the killing was a hate crime, stating that "his assailants were known to each other, identified as LGBTQ+, and at least one of the defendants lived with Sam in the time period leading up to the instant offense."
-In February 2025, the Monroe County Medical Examiner's Office announced they planned to conduct an autopsy.
+In February 2025, the Monroe County Medical Examiner's Office announced that it planned to conduct an autopsy.

 New York State Police arrested five suspects on February 9, 2025, and two additional suspects on February 20.
+The seven suspects charged were Precious Arzuaga, 38, Jennifer Quijano, 30, Kyle Sage, 33, Patrick Goodwin, 30, Emily Motyka, 19, Thomas G. Eaves, 21, and Kimberly Sochia, 29, all from New York State.

+Prosecutors said the suspects all knew each other.
+"There are some romantic relationships.
+There are some family relationships.
+And there are some people that just knew each other from being around the area," said Assistant District Attorney Kelly Wolford.
+Arzuaga and Quijano had been in an on-again, off-again relationship for many years.
+Eaves is Arzuaga's son.
+Motyka lived with Eaves at his grandmother's apartment.
+Goodwin and Sochia lived together in the same motel as Arzuaga.
+Sage lived at a different nearby motel.

-The seven suspects charged were Precious Arzuaga, 38; Jennifer Quijano, 30; Kyle Sage, 33; Patrick Goodwin, 30; Emily Motyka, 19; Thomas G. Eaves, 21; and Kimberly Sochia, 29, all from New York state.
-One suspect, Patrick Goodwin of Rochester (born October 1994), was convicted of child sexual abuse in 2015 and released from prison in 2023.
-Another, Kyle Sage of Hopewell (born October 5, 1991), was convicted of grand larceny and distributing pornography to a minor, finishing his prison sentence in May 2024.
-Precious Arzuaga, was previously convicted of misdemeanor trespass and larceny, and in 2016, she was charged with animal cruelty to her dog, which was removed by authorities.
+At least three of the suspects have criminal records.
+Goodwin (from Rochester, New York; born October 1994) was convicted of child sexual abuse in 2015 and released from prison in 2023.
+He was a registered sex offender and on parole when he was charged in this case.
+Sage (from Hopewell; born October 5, 1991) was on parole after being convicted of grand larceny and distributing pornography to a minor, finishing his prison sentence in May 2024.
+Arzuaga was previously convicted of misdemeanor trespass and larceny; in 2016, she was charged with animal cruelty to her dog, which was removed by authorities.
 For their alleged involvement in Nordquist's killing, the suspects were charged with second-degree murder with depraved indifference; on March 5, the murder charges were upgraded to first-degree murder.
 Arzuaga was also charged with coercing two children, aged 7 and 12, to take part in the torture.